jonnymind/SIRPAS/Books/Base_System.md

 | Prereq | Knife Fight 2 |
 | DR | -2 |

-Use a manoeuvre to confuse the opponent and gain a +4 modifier on the next attack.
+Use a maneuver to confuse the opponent and gain a +4 modifier on the next attack.

-The move is considered an attack, so the opponent must win a defence or suffer the standard penalty.
+The move is considered an attack, so the opponent must win a defense or suffer the standard penalty.

 ### Downstab {#BaM-s-knife-combat-downstab}